Oct 1, 2024

 Own Your Masters, and the Algorithms

-A thoughtful reflection on how technology is reshaping the boundaries of creativity, performance, and ownership in the music industry
+A thoughtful reflection on how technology is reshaping the boundaries of creativity, performance, and ownership

-A thoughtful reflection on how technology is reshaping the boundaries of creativity, performance, and ownership in the music industry
+A thoughtful reflection on how technology is reshaping the boundaries of creativity, performance, and ownership

 The cadre of disco, blues, gospel, and rock in the 1960s and early 70s flourished on the back of electric music instruments and multi-track recording technology.
 Artists like Sly & the Family Stone, The Jackson 5, George Clinton, and Sun Ra evolved from the limitations of early analog tape machines to the possibilities offered by the Moog synthesizer, 16-track systems, and reverb.